First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Results

 To explore the trends in $C^n_{x'}$ in more detail, in Fig.~\ref{Cx90}, we show $C_{x'}^n$ (light grey line) as a function of photon energy at a fixed angle of $\Theta^{CM}_{n}=90^{\circ}$ (top) and $\Theta^{CM}_{n}=60^{\circ}$ (bottom).
 The statistical error bars are shown as a grey band and systematic errors as the hatched area on the bottom axis of each plot.
 As discussed above, the $\Theta^{CM}_{n}=90^{\circ}$ data suggest positive $C_{x'}^n$ for the lower photon energies in the $\Delta$ region below $\sim450$~MeV (albeit with large associated systematic errors) and negative values above this.
-For $\Theta^{CM}_{n}=60^{\circ}$, the data indicate generally negative $C_{x'}^n$ with a minima around 420~MeV.
-This arises from the "lobe" (discussed above) evident in Fig.~\ref{Cx2D} (upper).
-The location of this minima would therefore shift to higher photon energies for smaller $\Theta^{CM}_{n}$.
+For $\Theta^{CM}_{n}=60^{\circ}$, the data indicate generally negative $C_{x'}^n$ with a minima around 420~MeV. inspection of Fig.~\ref{Cx2D} (upper) shows this minima would shift to higher photon energies for smaller $\Theta^{CM}_{n}$.
 Although providing first data for $C_{x'}^n$ in the $\Delta$ region, the current setup was not optimised for this photon energy range.
-Future measurements in the $\Delta$ region with a more optimised setup i.e. higher beam polarisation (from employing a lower energy electron beam energy) and the use of thinner polarimeter material would provide data over a wider kinematic range and with smaller systematic and statistical uncertainties.
+Future measurements in the $\Delta$ region with a more optimised setup, having higher beam polarisation (from employing a lower energy electron beam energy) and the use of thinner polarimeter material would provide data over a wider kinematic range and with smaller systematic and statistical uncertainties.